raspberrypilearning/quest-seeker/en/step_2.md

 --- /collapse ---

-**Tip:** When you have a Canvas as a child object you will need to disable it in the Inspector, by unchecking the box next to the name, so you can focus on the GameObject using 'F' or 'Shift-F'.
-If you need to see it again to edit it you can check the box.
+**Tip:** If you have a Canvas as a child object then you won't be able to focus on the parent GameObject in the Scene view.
+To fix this you can disable the Canvas in the Inspector, by unchecking the box next to the name.
+If you need to see the Canvas again to edit it you can check the box.

 ![The Inspector window for the Canvas showing that the Canvas is unselected with an empty check box to the left of the name.](images/canvas-unchecked.png)